dharmik2104/password-cracker/README.md

 # 🔐 Password Cracker – Dictionary Attack (MD5/SHA1/SHA256)

-This is a Python-based **dictionary attack password cracker** that demonstrates how insecure hashed passwords can be cracked using common wordlists.
-Built as part of a hands-on cybersecurity learning journey focused on **ethical hacking** and **offensive security**.
+This is a Python-based dictionary attack password cracker that demonstrates how insecure hashed passwords can be cracked using common wordlists.
+Built as part of a hands-on cybersecurity learning journey focused on ethical hacking and offensive security

----

 ## 📌 Features